Clement Hurd

 Clement Gazzam Hurd (January 12, 1908 – February 5, 1988) was an American artist.
 He is known for illustrations of children's picture books, especially collaborations with writer Margaret Wise Brown, including Goodnight Moon (1947) and The Runaway Bunny (1942).

 Biography

 Early life

-Hurd was born in New York City to Richard Melancthon Hurd, an economist and mortgage banker, and Lucy Gazzam Hurd.
+Hurd was born in New York City, the son of Richard Melancthon Hurd, an economist and mortgage banker, and his wife Lucy Gazzam Hurd.
 He was educated at St. Paul's School in Concord, New Hampshire, then studied architecture at Yale University and painting with Fernand Léger in Paris.

 Career

 Hurd returned to New York in 1933 to work as a commercial artist.
 There, Margaret Wise Brown was an editor at W. R. Scott, as well as a writer of picture book texts.
 On seeing two of his paintings, she asked him if he would consider illustrating children's books.
 She wrote a text herself, for what became Bumble Bugs and Elephants (1938) —"perhaps the first modern board book for babies."
 Hurd's next collaboration with Brown, The Runaway Bunny, has been in print continuously since its 1942 publication.
 Their next book, Goodnight Moon (1947), is considered classic children's literature in North America; by 1990, the total number of copies sold was more than four million.
 In 2007, the National Education Association listed Goodnight Moon as one of its "Teachers' Top 100 Books for Children".
 In 2012 it was ranked number four among the "Top 100 Picture Books" in a survey published by School Library Journal.

 Hurd also illustrated over fifty books written by his wife, Edith Thacher Hurd (a friend of Brown's), as well as a children's book written by Gertrude Stein, The World Is Round.
 Hurd wrote and illustrated the book Run, Run, Run.

 Hurd died of Alzheimer's disease at a San Francisco hospital in 1988.